Zerephrum/github-slideshow/_posts/0000-01-02-Zerephrum.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my GitHub"
 ---
-Your text
+Sometime over the rainbow
-Use the left arrow to go back!
+Use right arrow to go back